Governance Statement

 For details on the ECC:

-• Composition: Refer to the Extenuating Circumstances Regulations.
+• Composition: Refer to the Extenuating Circumstances and Submission Extension Regulations.

-The policy ensures that students facing significant disruptions receive fair consideration for their circumstances.
+The Extenuating Circumstances and Submission Extension Regulations ensure that students facing significant disruptions receive fair consideration for their circumstances.
 The process through the AGS and the ECC’s oversight maintains a structured and transparent approach to managing and evaluating such cases.

 Academic Misconduct Panel